puppetlabs/puppet-instruqt-tracks/pe-continuously-deliver-lab-3-2/01-deploy-to-production-with-impact-analysis/assignment.md

   contents: |-
     In this lab you will:

-     - Use impact analysis and deployment policies to carefully and thoughtfully control rolling out changes to Production.
-     - Add a new pipeline for the Production branch.
-     - Configure a new pipeline to require impact analysis and manual deployment to Production.
+     - Add and configure a new pipeline for the Production branch that requires impact analysis and manual deployment.
      - Configure the Development pipeline to deploy to Production.
      - Protect the Production environment and require privileged deployment step approval.
-     - Use a rolling deployment policy.
-     - Adjust the Main pipeline to automatically deploy to the Development branch from a commit.
+     - Adjust the Main pipeline to automatically deploy to the Development branch from a git commit.
+     - Use a rolling deployment policy that requries logic between each step.

     Click **Start** when you're ready to begin.
 tabs: